-In Hb S, valine is substituted for glutamic acid in the 6th amino acid of the beta chain.
-Oxygenated Hb S is much less soluble than oxygenated Hb A; it forms a semisolid gel that causes RBCs to deform into a sickle shape at sites of low PO2.
+In hemoglobin S, valine is substituted for glutamic acid in the 6th amino acid of the beta chain.
+Oxygenated Hb S is much less soluble than oxygenated Hb A; it forms a semisolid gel that causes red blood cells (RBCs) to deform into a sickle shape at sites of low PO2.
 Distorted, inflexible RBCs adhere to vascular endothelium and plug small arterioles and capillaries, which leads to infarction.
 Vaso-occlusion also causes endothelial injury, which results in inflammation and can lead to thromboses.
-Because sickled RBCs are fragile, the mechanical trauma of circulation causes hemolysis.
+Because sickled RBCs are fragile, the mechanical trauma of circulation causes hemolysis (see Overview of Hemolytic Anemia Overview of Hemolytic Anemia At the end of their normal life span (about 120 days), red blood cells (RBCs) are removed from the circulation.
+Hemolysis is defined as premature destruction and hence a shortened RBC life span... read more ).
 Chronic compensatory marrow hyperactivity deforms the bones.

 Acute exacerbations (crises) occur intermittently, often for no known reason.
 In some cases, crisis appears to be precipitated by

-Vaso-occlusive crisis (pain crisis) is the most common type; it is caused by ischemia, tissue hypoxia and infarction, typically of the bones, but also of the spleen, lungs, or kidneys.
+Vaso-occlusive crisis (pain crisis) is the most common type; it is caused by tissue hypoxia and leads to ischemia and infarction, typically in the bones, but also in the spleen, lungs, or kidneys.

 Chronic spleen damage can lead to autoinfarction and increases susceptibility to infection, particularly pneumococcal and Salmonella infections (including Salmonella osteomyelitis).
 These infections are especially common in early childhood and can be fatal.

 Patients who are heterozygous (Hb AS) do not experience hemolysis or painful crises.
-However, they do have an increased risk of chronic kidney disease and pulmonary embolism.
-In addition, rhabdomyolysis and sudden death may occur during sustained, exhausting exercise.
+However, they do have an increased risk of chronic kidney disease Chronic Kidney Disease Chronic kidney disease (CKD) is long-standing, progressive deterioration of renal function.
+Symptoms develop slowly and in advanced stages include anorexia, nausea, vomiting, stomatitis, dysgeusia... read more and pulmonary embolism Pulmonary Embolism (PE) Pulmonary embolism (PE) is the occlusion of pulmonary arteries by thrombi that originate elsewhere, typically in the large veins of the legs or pelvis.
+Risk factors for pulmonary embolism are... read more .
+In addition, rhabdomyolysis Rhabdomyolysis Rhabdomyolysis is a clinical syndrome involving the breakdown of skeletal muscle tissue.
+Symptoms and signs include muscle weakness, myalgias, and reddish-brown urine, although this triad is... read more and sudden death may occur during sustained, exhausting exercise.
 Impaired ability to concentrate urine (hyposthenuria) is common.
 Unilateral hematuria (by unknown mechanisms and usually from the left kidney) can occur but is self-limited.
 Typical renal papillary necrosis can occur but is less common than among homozygous patients, and there is an association with the extremely rare medullary carcinoma of the kidney.

 Most symptoms occur only in patients who are homozygous and result from

-Anemia is usually severe but varies among patients and is usually compensated; mild jaundice and pallor are common.
+Anemia is usually severe but varies among patients and is usually compensated; mild jaundice Jaundice Jaundice is a yellowish discoloration of the skin and mucous membranes caused by hyperbilirubinemia.
+Jaundice becomes visible when the bilirubin level is about 2 to 3 mg/dL (34 to 51 micromol/L)... read more and pallor are common.

 Hepatosplenomegaly is common in children, but because of repeated infarctions and subsequent fibrosis (autosplenectomy), the spleen in adults is commonly atrophied.
 Cardiomegaly and systolic ejection (flow) murmurs are common.
-Cholelithiasis and chronic punched-out ulcers around the ankles are common.
+Cholelithiasis Cholelithiasis Cholelithiasis is the presence of one or more calculi (gallstones) in the gallbladder.
+In developed countries, about 10% of adults and 20% of people > 65 years have gallstones.
+Gallstones... read more and chronic punched-out skin ulcers around the ankles are common.

-Painful crisis causes severe pain in long bones, the hands and feet, back, and joints.
+Painful vaso-occlusive crisis causes severe pain in long bones, the hands and feet, back, and joints.
 Hip pain may result from avascular necrosis of the femoral head.
-Severe abdominal pain may develop with or without vomiting and is usually accompanied by back and joint pain.
+Severe abdominal pain, which may be due to hepatic vein thrombosis, may develop with or without vomiting and is usually accompanied by back and joint pain.

 Acute chest syndrome is characterized by sudden onset of fever, chest pain, and pulmonary infiltrates.
 It may follow bacterial pneumonia.
 Hypoxemia may develop rapidly, causing dyspnea.

 The type of testing done depends on the age of the patient.
 DNA testing can be used for prenatal diagnosis or to confirm a diagnosis of the sickle cell genotype.
-Screening of neonates is available in most US states and involves Hb electrophoresis.
-Screening and diagnosis in children and adults involve examination of the peripheral smear, Hb solubility testing, and Hb electrophoresis.
+Screening of neonates is available in most US states and involves hemoglobin electrophoresis.
+Screening and diagnosis in children and adults involve examination of the peripheral smear, hemoglobin solubility testing, and hemoglobin electrophoresis.

-The sensitivity of prenatal diagnosis has been greatly improved with the availability of the PCR technique.
+The sensitivity of prenatal diagnosis has been greatly improved with the availability of PCR (polymerase chain reaction) technology.
 It is recommended for families at risk for sickle cell (eg, couples with medical or family histories of anemia or of suggestive ethnic background).
-DNA samples can be obtained by chorionic villus sampling at 8 to 10 wk gestation.
-Amniotic fluid can also be tested at 14 to 16 wk.
+DNA samples can be obtained by chorionic villus sampling Chorionic Villus Sampling All procedures used to diagnose genetic disorders, except ultrasonography, are invasive and involve slight fetal risk.
+If testing detects a serious abnormality, the pregnancy can be terminated... read more at 10 to 12 weeks' gestation.
+Amniotic fluid can also be tested at 14 to 16 weeks.
 Diagnosis is important for genetic counseling.

 Universal testing is currently recommended and is frequently one of a battery of newborn screening tests.
-To distinguish between Hbs F, S, A, and C, the recommended tests are Hb electrophoresis using cellulose acetate or acid citrate agar, thin-layer isoelectric focusing, or Hb fractionation by high performance liquid chromatography (HPLC).
-Repeat testing at age 3 to 6 mo may be necessary for confirmation.
+To distinguish between hemoglobin (Hb) F, S, A, and C, the recommended tests are hemoglobin electrophoresis using cellulose acetate or acid citrate agar, thin-layer isoelectric focusing, or hemoglobin fractionation by high performance liquid chromatography (HPLC).
+Repeat testing at age 3 to 6 months may be necessary for confirmation.
 Solubility testing for Hb S is unreliable during the first few months of life.

-Patients with a family history of sickle cell disease or trait should be screened with peripheral smear, Hb solubility testing, and Hb electrophoresis.
+Patients with a family history of sickle cell disease or trait should be screened with peripheral smear, hemoglobin (Hb) solubility testing, and hemoglobin electrophoresis.

-Patients with symptoms or signs suggesting the disorder or its complications (eg, poor growth, acute and unexplained bone pain, aseptic necrosis of the femoral head, unexplained hematuria), and black patients with normocytic anemia (particularly if hemolysis is present) require laboratory tests for hemolytic anemia, Hb electrophoresis, and examination of RBCs for sickling.
-If sickle cell disease is present, RBC count is usually between 2 and 3 million/μL with Hb reduced proportionately; cells are normocytic (microcytosis suggests a concomitant alpha-thalassemia).
+Patients with symptoms or signs suggesting the disorder or its complications (eg, poor growth, acute and unexplained bone pain, particularly in the fingers, aseptic necrosis of the femoral head, unexplained hematuria), and patients with African ancestry with normocytic anemia (particularly if hemolysis is present) require laboratory tests for hemolytic anemia Autoimmune Hemolytic Anemia Autoimmune hemolytic anemia is caused by autoantibodies that react with red blood cells at temperatures ≥ 37° C (warm antibody hemolytic anemia) or < 37° C (cold agglutinin disease).
+Hemolysis... read more , hemoglobin electrophoresis, and examination of RBCs for sickling.
+If sickle cell disease is present, the red blood cell count is usually between 2 and 3 million/microL (2 and 3 x 1012/L) with hemoglobin reduced proportionately; cells are normocytic (microcytosis suggests a concomitant alpha or beta thalassemia).
 Nucleated RBCs frequently appear in the peripheral blood, and reticulocytosis ≥ 10% is common.
 Dry-stained smears may show sickled RBCs (crescent-shaped, often with elongated or pointed ends).

 Bone marrow examination is not used for diagnosis.
 If it is done to differentiate other anemias, it shows hyperplasia, with normoblasts predominating; bone marrow may become aplastic during sickling or severe infections.
-ESR, if done to exclude other disorders (eg, juvenile RA causing hand and foot pain), is low.
+The erythrocyte sedimentation rate, if done to exclude other disorders (eg, juvenile rheumatoid arthritis causing hand and foot pain), is low.